elhassn/Cloud_projects/README.md

 completely managed and controlled by your IT team in accordance with a company’s governance and security requirements.

 -Skills & Tools Covered:
-Virtual Machine Instance
+Virtual Machine Instance,
-Virtual Network
+Virtual Network,
-Network Security Group
+Network Security Group,
 MySQL

 -Scenario: